Should I see a Chiropractor or a Physical Therapist??

 While chiropractic clearly has its historic focus on spinal manipulation, the profession has matured and expanded, creating high-level educational programs, including specialty residencies and fellowships.
 Chiropractors practice in hospitals, military institutions, universities, professional sports teams, etc. Chiropractors in the 21st century treat more than the spine, to the point that the director of the sports medicine clinics for the United States Olympic Committee is now a chiropractor.

 “Physical Therapists are also Doctors”

 So the bottom line is that chiropractors have a more expansive diagnostic education.
 In contrast, physical therapists have an intervention or therapeutic-based education.
+Can a chiropractor prescribe physical therapy?
 While chiropractors can provide services such as rehabilitative exercise and modality treatments, their main form of treatment remains the manipulation.
+Even so, chiropractors may choose to prescribe physical therapy so they can focus on the spinal manipulations.
 Physical therapists may provide manual therapy-like techniques to their patients.
 However, therapeutic exercise modalities and activity modification remain the foundation of physical therapy practice.

 The two professions have converged to the point that some experts in each profession have begun to discuss the unthinkable: merger.
 It would not be out of the question to see the first combined chiropractic-physical therapy program within the next 15–20 years.
 To get to the root cause of pain and discomfort, schedule an initial consultation, including a comprehensive evaluation and first treatment.